Light, flaky, and crisp, seasoned with a variety of sweet and savory spices, Baked Flour Tortilla Chips are a satisfying low-guilt snack.

 Sweet Chip Ideas:

-Bake until light golden brown and crisp (this takes about 12-15 minutes in my oven**), rotating pans halfway through if baking more than one at a time.
+- Bake until light golden brown and crisp 5-12 minutes (see note below), rotating pans halfway through if baking more than one at a time.
 Cool to room temperature.
 Baked chips keep well, stored in an airtight tin, for up to a week.
 (I find that the flavor and texture are actually best after a day or two.)